According to the Arthritis Foundation, osteoarthritis affects about 27 million Americans.

 Neutral sneakers are usually better for walkers and runners with normal pronation and no physical problems.
 People whose feet do not roll inwardly enough or have issues due to injury or age should look for a shoe that addresses their specific problems.

-Tips for choosing the right shoe
+Tips for choosing

 Finding the right footwear involves more than choosing a favorite color or getting the right size.
 Certain things should be kept in mind when shopping for athletic shoes to help minimize knee pain.